 Lord Jesus, thank you for freeing me from all condemnation, and for already seeing me as fully justified, fully glorified, and fully conformed to Christ's image by grace alone.
 Make me someone who experiences your grace and offers it consistently to others, so that we can dare to be sinners together, knowing we are no longer sinners in your sight.
 Amen.

-Go Deeper — Is God inviting you to show grace to a particular Christian you might have been condemning in your heart?
+Throughout this Day: Is God inviting you to show grace to a particular Christian you might have been condemning in your heart?
 Imagine that person as he or she will be in eternity — fully free from all sin, conformed to the image of Christ.
 Then seek opportunities to be a channel of God's grace in that person's life.